hqf1996/Approximate-Aggregate-Queries-on-KGs/README.md

 Output

-For each reduction, it will output the following additional runtime, here is the output of the above query example:
+For each reduction, it will output the following additional runtime.
+Here is the output of the above query example:

 ```
 -------------------user-specific error bound reduce from 0.05 to 0.04-------------------